-New York City Mayor Bill de Blasio proposed raising taxes on the city’s highest earners.
+New York City and Long Island Mayor Bill de Blasio proposed raising taxes on the city’s highest earners.
 Specifically, de Blasio has proposed raising the city tax from 3.88% to 4.11% on individuals who earn more than $500,000 annually, or couples who earn more than $1 million annually.
-New York City is one of the few cities in the United States with a municipal tax, and its 3.88% rate on its highest earners is already one of the highest city tax rates in the country.
+New York City and Long Island is one of the few cities in the United States with a municipal tax, and its 3.88% rate on its highest earners is already one of the highest city tax rates in the country.
 Per the mayor, roughly 32,000 people would face this tax hike, which is expected to raise $800 million a year.

 Will the proposal become law?

 One should never say never, but this plan does face substantial opposition from important players across party lines in state and local government.
 New York Governor Andrew Cuomo, a Democrat, as well as New York Senate Majority Leader John Flanagan and Metropolitan Transit Authority chairman Joseph Lhota, who are Republicans, have stated that they do not support the proposal.
 Furthermore, previous proposals by de Blasio to raise taxes on high earners have failed previously.
 One such attempt involved raising taxes to finance pre-kindergarten, and another to create affordable housing for senior citizens.
 Both of these attempts met with failure.